SantaHub/DesignPattern/SoftwareArchitecture/SoftwareArchitecture.md

 ATAM Process :
     - Present the ATAM : Evaluation team present ATAM process, including context evaluation, expectations, procedures, outputs and concerns.
-    - Present business drivers : Project decision makers present business problem and goals fro the system.
+    - Present business drivers : Project decision makers present business problem and goals for the system.
 Also features, requirements, constrains and scope.
     - Present the architecture : Current architecture is presented with constrains, time, cost, difficulty and quality.

     - Identify architectural approach : first analysis activity, involves examining the architectural patterns used, involving all stakeholder's queries.